Some thoughts on the conceptual immune system of the “Synthesis”

 However, if we want to understand how a thought-collective perpetuates itself decade after decade, we need to understand propaganda.
 In Synthesis propaganda, these excluded-middle arguments are used to maintain the all-important TINA doctrine: There Is No Alternative.

 The first line of defense against alternative ways of thinking is to claim that they are inherently flawed or patently absurd, using the straw-man arguments above.
 Within the Synthesis propaganda system, critics of neo-Darwinism are depicted as the victims of mental disabilities (e.g., typological thinking) that cause them to behave irrationally and hold views with obvious flaws.
 For instance, students are taught that mutationism is the obviously flawed view that evolution takes place by dramatic mutations alone without selection.
-The answer to the question of why Thomas Hunt Morgan, a Nobel-prize-winning geneticist, would believe such an idiotic theory is that he had a mental block.
+The answer to the question of why Thomas Hunt Morgan would believe such an obviously wrong theory is that he had a mental block about selection.
 Poor man.
+This is the same Thomas Hunt Morgan who won a Nobel prize for his work in genetics.

 With most readers, this kind of argumentation suffices to maintain ideological conformity.
 However, sometimes there are doubters or rebels or merely deep thinkers who imagine that there might be something of value in alternatives to neo-Darwinism.